 The practice of conducting such studies by professionals is common among municipalities and their need especially critical in Boonton with the high amounts of projected and actual turn-over at the director level and beyond.
 In addition, this kind of comprehensive and holistic departmental review has likely never been conducted in Boonton and is necessary to inform future decisions that impact us all.

 The studies accomplished the following:

-Compare workload, staffing resources and efficiency benchmarks with other comparable municipalities
+Compared workload, staffing resources and efficiency benchmarks with other comparable municipalities

-Obtain a “ballpark” understanding of satisfaction with operations’ work performance through interviews with key officials and personnel.
+Obtained a “ballpark” understanding of satisfaction with operations’ work performance through interviews with key officials and personnel.

-Focus on and identify the causes of any dysfunction or performance issues that might exist in each operation
+Focused on and identify the causes of any dysfunction or performance issues that might exist in each operation

-Examine alternative actions to manage challenges and/or achieve improvements in operations and set forth advantages and disadvantages of identified alternatives
+Examined alternative actions to manage challenges and/or achieve improvements in operations and set forth advantages and disadvantages of identified alternatives